Except as specifically described, the following disclosures apply to all the accounts:

 1. Rate Information

-The Dividend Rate and Annual Percentage Yield on your accounts are set forth above.
+The Dividend Rate and Annual Percentage Yield on your accounts are set forth based on the account you opened.
 For all accounts except certificates, the Dividend Rate and Annual Percentage Yield may change at any time as determined by the credit union.

-The Dividend Rates and Annual Percentage Yields shown above are the rates as of the last dividend declaration date, which is the effective date shown above.
+The Dividend Rates and Annual Percentage Yields for the account you opened are the rates as of the last dividend declaration date, which is the effective date shown above.
 For Certificate Accounts, the Dividend Rate and Annual Percentage Yield are fixed and will be in effect for the term of the account.
 For Certificate accounts, the Annual Percentage Yield is based on an assumption that dividends will remain on deposit until maturity.
 A withdrawal of dividends will reduce earnings.

 2. Nature of Dividends